mongodb/educators/data/FAQs/faq-application-process.md

 - Name of Institution
 - Institution Type
 - Country
-- Link to faculty or staff profile on institution website, Google scholar profile or other relevant link demonstrating your status as an educator
+- Link to faculty or staff profile on institution website, Google scholar profile, or other relevant link demonstrating their status as an educator
 - Course Name
 - Syllabus